-A large number of universities and colleges use the Common Application across the United States and in many countries around the world.
+Many universities and colleges use the Common Application across the United States and in countries around the world.
 There are more than 1,000 Common Application members in the United States, Canada, European Union, United Kingdom, and elsewhere worldwide.
 These institutions are united in their commitment to a holistic approach to the admissions process.
-This commitment means they want to evaluate you based on more than just numbers– test scores and GPA.
+This commitment means that they want to evaluate you based on more than just numbers – your test scores and GPA.
 They pledge to consider your essay responses as a significant factor when assessing your overall application.
 As more schools make submitting standardized test scores optional, the impact of your essays becomes even greater.
-Your required and supplemental essays are your chance to tell these schools more about you.
+Your required and supplemental essays are your chance to tell these schools more about you by providing additional context for your accomplishments.

 Remember, your essays help round out the picture of who you are, what is important to you, and why.
 They also provide insight into the sort of student you might be in college.
-This year, the prompts are the same as the previous cycle.
+This year, once again, the prompts are the same as they were for the previous cycle.
 These essay options were created to provide countless opportunities for you to express your character, community, identity, and aspirations.
 Regardless of which essay prompt you address, it is essential to give yourself time to think about the information you want to convey and what it reveals about you.
-It is also important to invest the energy to revise your responses.
-Although it may feel time consuming, each rendition of your essay should work to clarify your intentions while projecting something meaningful about yourself.
+It is also important to invest energy into revising your responses.
+Although this step might feel time-consuming, each rendition of your essay should work to clarify your intentions while projecting something meaningful about yourself.
 Your goal is to tell the admissions committees something that is not already presented elsewhere in your application and thereby express your individuality.

 Common App Essay Prompts

-In addition to the main Common Application essay, many schools require additional supplemental essay responses.
-Tips for those essays are the subjects of other blog posts.
+In addition to the main Common Application essay, many schools require supplemental essays.
+Tips for those essays are the subjects of these other blog posts.

 Common App Essay #1